bsc-wdc/dislib/docs/source/user-guide.rst

 |

-This is because K-means loads a full block of rows on each task.
 Using 4x4 blocks only generates 2 tasks, while using 2x8 blocks generates 4
 tasks and provides more parallelism in a system with 4 processors.
 Using 2x4 blocks provides the same parallelism as 2x8 blocks, but has the overhead of dealing with five additional blocks.
-If we were only doing K-means clustering, 2x8 blocks would probably be the optimal choice in this case.
+If we were only doing K-means clustering, 2x8 blocks would probably be the optimal choice in this scenario.

 However, some estimators like
 :class:`ALS <dislib.recommendation.als.base.ALS>` benefit from having a uniform